Regulators in the Arithmetic of Function Fields: Proof of the main theorems

 \subsection{Proof of Theorems \ref{thm:finiteness-motcoh} and \ref{thm:rank-dim}}

 Let $\underline{M}$ be a rigid analytically trivial $A$-motive over $K$.
 We now assemble the ingredients collected in the last subsections to end the proof of Theorems \ref{thm:finiteness-motcoh} and \ref{thm:rank-dim}.
-As promised, the complex $G_{\underline{M}}$ admits an interpretation in terms of the Zariski cohomology of $C$-shtuka models of $\underline{M}$ (Definition \ref{def:shtuka-model-C}): \begin{Proposition} Let $(\cN,\cM,\tau_M)$ be a $C$-shtuka model for $\underline{M}$.
+As announced, the complex $G_{\underline{M}}$ admits an interpretation in terms of the Zariski cohomology of $C$-shtuka models of $\underline{M}$ (Definition~\ref{def:shtuka-model-C}): \begin{Proposition} Let $(\cN,\cM,\tau_M)$ be a $C$-shtuka model for $\underline{M}$.
 Let $\iota$ denotes the inclusion of $\cM$ in $\cN$.
-There is a quasi-isomorphism of $A$-module complexes
+There is a quasi-isomorphism in $\sD(A)$:

 \end{Proposition}